 The widespread aggression in our society has made it increasingly dangerous to casually enjoy simple pleasures we once took for granted.
 The evening stroll in the park (..)

 That has little to do with “widespread aggression”, also taking into account that, as he says, the vast majority of people are submissive these days.

 People Skills is a highly underrated book.

-A true manual of assertive communication and possibly the best communication skills book I have read so far.
+It’s a manual of assertive communication and one of the best communication skills book I have read so far.